fluxninja/aperture/docs/content/references/configuration/policy.md

 ---
-title: Policies Configuration Reference
+title: Policy Configuration Reference
 sidebar_position: 1
-sidebar_label: Policies
+sidebar_label: Policy
 ---

 Reference for all objects used in [the Policy language](/concepts/policy/policy.md).